Hearing Minds (finished in April 2017))

 In search of the referent (VU University Amsterdam, PI: Monique Lamers)

 - In this project I investigated the influence of different discourse constructional factors (presence of multiple possible referents, distance between the referent and the anaphor, and amount of elaboration of the referents) on anaphor resolution using eye movement registration.

 Animacy (NWO project; PI: Helen de Hoop; Co-applicant & Post-doc researcher: Monique Lamers)

-Incremental Interpretation of Case and Prominence (NWO-DFG project: Radboud University Nijmegen, The Netherlands, University Magdeburg, Germany, Max Planck Institut Leipziig, Germany)
+Incremental Interpretation of Case and Prominence (NWO-DFG project: Radboud University Nijmegen, The Netherlands, Max Planck Institut Leipzig, Germany)

 Case Cross-linguistically (Pionier project NWO, PI: Helen de Hoop)